hypertrack/quickstart-android/README.md

 ```

-Now you can see the tracking status of the device by calling
+Get the tracking status of the device by calling
 [GET /devices/{device_id}](https://docs.hypertrack.com/?shell#references-apis-devices-get-devices) api.

 ```